StepanHrbek/LightsprintSDK/src/FCSS/readme.txt

   Thanks to
   ---------

-  - Petr Stastny for koupelna3 scene
+  - Petr Stastny for koupelna scene
   - Marko Dabrovic for Sponza atrium scene
   - Matthew Fairfax for .3ds loader and renderer